IP-CAM/OC-Language-Prompt-Module/module/README.md

 ## Description
 **Language Prompt** is an OpenCart module that displays a popup window prompting users to select a language on their first visit.

-Compatible with OpenCart 2.3.x (PHP 5.6) and 3.x/4.x (PHP ≥ 7.x).
+Compatible with OpenCart 2.3.x (PHP 5.6), and 3.x/4.x (PHP 7.x and above).

-Note: The source code is encrypted.
+**Note**: The source code is encrypted.
 For purchase and licensing information, see the OpenCart Marketplace link in the **Download** section.

 ## Features
 * A popup window that prompts customers to select the interface language on their first visit to the store.
 * The ability to configure the validity period of the language selection using cookies.
 * An option to set the language of the popup itself.
 * Customizable popup styling in the module settings.
-* No core file modifications.
+* No core file modifications (OCMOD).

 ## Restrictions
 The module does not work and is not supported for stores located in the following domains: `.ru`,`.рф`,`.рус`,`.by`,`.бел`,`.su`.